 Despite his retirement, Bican’s legend now preceded him wherever he went, and without realising it he had become a famous figurehead for the counter-communist movement in Czechoslovakia.
 Given his fame and refusal to join the movement, the KRC government saw Bican as a potentially dangerous figure, and sought to defame the superstar in any way they could.
 The Czechoslovak authorities decided that the most effective means of defamation would be to brand Bican a bourgeois Viennese, despite his humble beginnings.
 Bican’s situation was not helped by his legendary status at Slavia, a club traditionally supported by Prague’s middle classes.
 His reputation scarred and his career over, Bican was forced to work on the Holešovice railway until the 1989 Velvet Revolution, sliding into poverty in the process.

 With the revolution ridding Czechoslovakia of communist rule, Bican returned to public life as a hero, and was granted the Freedom of Prague by the city’s mayor in 2001.
 Having been allowed to once again take his standing as one of the most influential figures in the history of the Czechoslovak game, Bican was able to live out his remaining years in relative peace, content that his astonishing achievements had been recognised.
-After suffering from heart problems for several months, the legendary figure passed away on the December 12, 2001, and was buried in Vyšehrad cemetery, where he lies alongside some of Prague’s most famous figures of centuries gone by.
+After suffering from heart problems for several months, the legendary figure passed away on 12 December 2001, and was buried in Vyšehrad cemetery, where he lies alongside some of Prague’s most famous figures of centuries gone by.

 With 2013 marking 100 years since Bican’s birth, Slavia made sure that they celebrated the life of the club’s greatest ever player, marking it with a day of celebration coinciding with the derby against rivals Sparta.
 Players from both sides of the city divide were invited to Eden to celebrate Pepi’s life, before Slavia ultras seized the mantle with two magnificent choreographic displays to honour his memory.